 How much thought do you put into the pipework beyond the plugholes in your home?
 If it’s ‘rarely’ or ‘never’, you’re not alone.
 In the domestic sector, at least, the first many homeowners know of a problem in their drainage network is when it starts to change their system’s performance.
-In the commercial sector, property owners take a more proactive approach to ensure compliance with standards and to minimise the chances of disruption and unexpected costs due to large-scale drain repairs.
+In the commercial sector, property owners take a more proactive approach to ensure compliance with standards and to minimise the chances of blocked drains and any disruption and unexpected costs due to large-scale drain repairs and gutter cleaning.

 The incorrect disposal of fats, oils and grease (FOG) is a key contributor to the latter problem.
 The less thought you put into your unseen drainage system, the more likely you are to see it as a magical apparatus that mysteriously transports all manner of waste away from your property.

 The reality is, everything that flows down your plug in a liquid form has a system to pass through.
 In the case of oils, fats and grease, they often never complete that journey.
 Rather, they solidify and build-up in the pipe over time.

 From budding chefs at home to a commercial kitchen, good practices and habits drastically reduce the chances of an emergency drainage situation – not to mention major drain repairs.

 During the cooking process, fat, oil and grease is in liquid form.
 There’s a certain logic, then, that says disposal of these products should come via the plughole in the kitchen sink.
 To clarify at the earliest possible point – you should not do this.

 Yes, FOG are liquid when hot, but as they cool, they return back to a solid.
 This cooling process starts the moment you remove the source of heat.
 When you pour waste fats and oils down the plughole at your Faversham home, they cool rapidly.
 This means they might not reach the sewer, especially during the colder temperatures of winter.
 Instead, they harden and coat the inside of the pipe.